 Amidst a significant amount of other business in the House of Commons this week (!) it was good to see Jamie Stone MP asking a question of the Prime Minister regarding the project. https://www.johnogroat-journal.co.uk/news/pm-says-space-launch-site-will-be-good-for-far-north-176240/ and June Love’s presentation to last week’s meeting of the Thurso & Wick Trades Council about her involvement with the SpaceHub Sutherland project is covered this week in the Caithness Courier https://www.pressandjournal.co.uk/fp/news/highlands/1711594/more-benefits-to-highland-spaceport-than-just-jobs-according-to-public-sector-group/ and the Press and Journal https://www.pressandjournal.co.uk/fp/news/highlands/1711594/more-benefits-to-highland-spaceport-than-just-jobs-according-to-public-sector-group/

 Energy & Business Services:

 As part of an ongoing process of helping communicate progress with the delivery of aspects of our economic transition programme CNSRP’s partners work together to generate news stories for local, regional and national media.
-We also speak on a regular basis to individuals and organisations across the area to update on progress.
+I also speak on a regular basis to individuals and organisations across the area to update on progress.
 This week: